Vietnam, Asia -

 Trek: Sapa Valley

 In Hanoi, we sleep in bunkbeds in a dormitory.
-While in Hoa Binh and Sapa we enjoy group homestays where we all stay in our hosts home, and in Ha Long Bay, we sleep for two nights on a boat.
+While in Hòa Bình and Sapa we enjoy group homestays where we all stay in our hosts home, and in Hạ Long Bay, we sleep for two nights on a boat.
+On the way to and from Sapa, we sleep overnight on a train in private cabins.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

 Tuition (Airfare and baggage fees not included)